 You may also be interested in:

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used an oven cleaning product in the last six months – in this case, 781 people.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and used oven cleaner in the last 12 months – in this case, 1,138 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 A brand from the Unilever Corporation, Jif’s most standout product for cleaning ovens is probably the 500mL oven and barbeque spray with its fume-free application.
 Jif was faultless in our ratings, scoring five stars in all categories, including environmental friendliness where most other brands usually struggle.

 OzKleen comes to the game with an interesting alternative to the old ‘spray and wipe’ or cream formulas.
 Instead OzKleen offers an oven ‘power kit’.
 It features a closure bag, where racks and trays are popped in the bag and smothered in ‘Oven Power’.
 After that it’s a simple rinse with water and you’re on your way.
 OzKleen was a solid performer in the ratings, earning mostly four and five stars, including top marks for effectiveness.